Malay grammar: First person pronouns

 Notable among the personal-pronoun system is a distinction between two forms of "we": kita (you and me, you and us) and kami (us, but not you).
 The distinction is increasingly confused in colloquial Indonesian, but not in Malay.

-Saya and aku are the two major forms of "I"; saya (or its literally/archaic form sahaya) is used when speaking to some family members, elders, new acquaintances, and when speaking in a formal setting, whereas aku is used with friends.
+Saya and aku are the two major forms of "I"; saya (or its literally/archaic form sahaya) is used when speaking to some family members, elders, new acquaintances, and when speaking in a formal setting, whereas aku is used informally or casually (e.g. with friends).
 Depending on how important the usage of the appropriate pronoun is to both speakers, aku can be used when speaking to new acquaintances without being interpreted as disrespectful.

 Sa(ha)ya may also be used for "we", but in such cases it is usually used with sêkalian or sêmua "all"; this form is ambiguous as to whether it corresponds with exclusive kami or inclusive kita.
 Less common are hamba "slave", hamba tuan, hamba datok (all extremely humble), beta (a royal addressing oneselves), patik (a commoner addressing a royal), kami (royal or editorial "we"), kita, têman, and kawan (lit. "friend").

 Second person pronouns

 There are three common forms of "you", anda (polite), kamu (familiar), and kalian "y'all" (commonly used as a plural form of you, slightly informal).
 Anda is used in formal contexts like in advertisements and business or to show respect (though terms like tuan "sir" and other titles also work the same way), while kamu is used in informal situations.
-Anda sêkalian or Anda semua are polite plural.
-Engkau orang —contracted to kau orang or korang—is used to address subjects plural in the most informal context.
+Anda sêkalian or Anda semua are polite plural. Êngkau orang —contracted to kau orang or korang—is used to address subjects plural in the most informal context.

 Êngkau (commonly shortened to kau) and hang (dialectical) are used to social inferiors or equals, awak to equals, and êncik (contracted to cik before a name) is polite, traditionally used for people without title.
 The compounds makcik and pakcik are used with village elders one is well acquainted with or the guest of.

 Tuanku (from tuan aku, "my lord") is used by commoners to address royal members.